Kefir grains that are stressed, what can I do?

-Below I will explain how to start best, incase of Water kefir
+Below I will explain how to start best, in the case of Water kefir

 First, what is the optimal kefir grains to water ratio?

 Kefir will usually start to yeast between a ratio from 1:10 to 1:18.
 This means that 1 tablespoon of kefir grains will ferment at about 1 cup of sugar water and may increase over time to a ratio of 01:24 (= 1 tablespoon kefir grains in 1,5 cups of water).
 For starters, try using a ratio of water to kefir grains of about 1:16 to 1:18.
-We note that in the winter, the kefir grains grow less rapidly than in the summer.
-In summer, kefir grains can grow about 300% grow within 48 hours, while in winter, an increase of 5% may be normal.
+We note that the kefir grains grow less rapidly in the winter than in the summer.
+In summer, kefir grains can grow about 300% grow within 48 hours, while in winter, an increase of 5% may be expected.
 It is also appropriate for starters NOT to begin immediately with dried fruit.
-Water kefir grains need time to adapt to their new environment and change of foods.
-Therefore we start with a sugar solution without the addition of dried fruit.
+Water kefir grains need time to adapt to their unfamiliar environment and food changes.
+Therefore, we start with a sugar solution without adding dried fruit.

 What is the optimal water to sugar ratio for water kefir?